rackerlabs/support-how-to/content/rackconnect/rackconnect-v30-limitations.md

 ### Cloud Networks

-- Cloud Networks limitations also apply to cloud networks that are associated with RackConnect v3.0.
+- Limitations in the Rackspace Cloud Networks service also apply to cloud networks that are associated with RackConnect v3.0.
 For example, Cloud Networks is currently limited to 10 isolated networks and up to 250 cloud servers per network; these limitations also apply to cloud networks that are associated with RackConnect v3.0.
-For a list of current Cloud Networks limitations, see <a href="/how-to/create-an-isolated-cloud-network-and-attach-it-to-a-server">Create an Isolated Cloud Network</a> and <a href="/how-to/cloud-networks-faq">Cloud Networks FAQ</a>.
+For a list of current Cloud Networks limitations, see [Create an isolated Cloud Network and attach it to a server](/how-to/create-an-isolated-cloud-network-and-attach-it-to-a-server) and [Cloud Networks FAQ](/how-to/cloud-networks-faq).

 - Currently, only cloud servers configured with a single cloud network are supported.

 - Avoid using network ranges for your cloud networks that overlap with the Rackspace public cloud ServiceNet IP address ranges of 10.176.0.0/12 and 10.208.0.0/12.
 Also avoid using network ranges that are already in use on the dedicated-side of your network or that consist of public IP adresses.

   Other than the preceding caveats, we recommend that you use network ranges from within the standard private IPv4 address spaces of 10.0.0.0-10.255.255.255, 172.16.0.0-172.31.255.255, or 192.168.0.0-192.168.255.255 for your cloud networks.
 We also recommend that you select a /24 CIDR subnet mask to simplify management, because a /24 CIDR is large enough to support 250 cloud servers (the cloud servers limit per network).
 If you are planning to build and delete a large number of cloud servers every hour, then you might want to use a subnet that allows for a larger number of cloud servers, such as a /23 CIDR, to avoid potential issues with cloud network IP address availability.

 - You cannot have a single network subnet that spans both your cloud and dedicated environments.
 To clarify, your dedicated-side's network subnets on your dedicated side must be on a different subnet than your cloud network's subnet.